On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Robust Learning via PRS Regularizer

 \subsection{Regularizer via PRS}

 At first, we design the regularizer to reduce the distance between feature vector and MRV.
 To guarantee the quality of feature representation which constructs plausible PRS, we utilize the warm-up stage for the classifier.
-In the warm-up stage, the classifier is trained with cross-entropy loss function $\mathcal{L}_{ce}$ during the $t$-th epoch.
-After warm-up stage, we construct the MRV for each class and use it after $t$-th epoch.
-Let $\{(x_{i},y_{i})\}_{i=1}^{N} $ be a training dataset and $f$ be a classifier.
-The regularizer for MRV is defined as,
+In the warm-up stage, the classifier is trained with cross-entropy loss function $\mathcal{L}_{\text{ce}}$ during the $T$-th epoch.
+After warm-up stage, we construct the MRV for each class and use it after $T$-th epoch.
+The regularizer for MRV is defined as:

-We note that because $\mathcal{L}_{MRV}$ reduce the distance to MRV in the feature space, the arbitrary sample can have the opportunity for inclusion of MR. However, it is non-trivial to guarantee for inclusion based on Euclidean distance, because (1) in general, the feature vector is encoded in the high dimensional space, and (2) highly non-linear embedding of DNNs.
-To ensure that the training samples are included into MR, we devise additional regularizer through a Hamming distance.
+We note that because $\mathcal{L}_{\text{MRV}}$ reduce the distance to MRV in the feature space, the arbitrary sample can have the opportunity for inclusion of MR. However, it is non-trivial to guarantee for inclusion based on Euclidean distance, because (1) in general, the feature vector is encoded in the high dimensional space, and (2) highly non-linear embedding of DNNs.